robdbirch/snoopit/README.md

 [![Coverage Status][CS img]][Coverage Status]
 [![Code Climate](https://codeclimate.com/github/robdbirch/snoopit.png)](https://codeclimate.com/github/robdbirch/snoopit)

 Simple tool for monitoring process log files for specified events and then generating basic notifications.
 This is an extensible and data driven solution.
 It provides a single location to manage log scraping duties.
-Something light and simple for small for very simple projects, personal projects or somehting like temporary proto-types without all the power and complexity of a complete ELK type solution.
+Something light and simple for small projects, personal projects or somehting like proto-types without all the power and complexity of a complete ELK type solution.

 ## Installation